rgeorgia/biblenotes/content/romans-notes/romans_week7.md

   - by baptism
   - baptized into Christ

 > Not only is he forgiven his sins, but he is liberated from their power and inner compulsion.
 Under the law he was a miserable prisoner of war and cried out "Who will rescue me?"
-(Farley, The epistle to the Romans: A gospel for all 2005 p 95)
+(Farley, The epistle to the Romans = A gospel for all 2005 p 95)

 It is by the power of God's Spirit we are made free from the law of sin and death.